sametmax/django-quicky/README.md

         ...
         return context

-And yes, this is alpha software, but you already want it, so don't fight it !
+This is beta software, but it already use it in production.

-So `pip install django-quicky`.
+Just `pip install django-quicky`.

 Url decorators
 ===============

 If you like micro frameworks like <a href="http://bottlepy.org/docs/dev/">bottle</a>, you probably miss the very easy way to declare a route.

-Shhh, baby.
-Talk no more:
+Now you can do this:

     from django_quicky import routing